austinfreenet/afn-docs/afn_nextgen_project.md

 That's probably because there's multiple ethernet adapters in this client.
 I left a note in the [clonezilla doc](afn_clonezilla_eng_log.html#section-13) about this.

+## 2016-6-21

+I'm going to use the HP client machine on the wire rack as the nextgen test client.
+I'm using the clonezilla server to restore `nextgen-dev-2016-5-19-16-img`.